 The New Hampshire primaries are Feb.
 9. Delegates at stake: 24 pledged for Democrats, 23 bound for Republicans.

-Four states hold Democratic and Republican primaries on March 8, including Michigan.
-Tuesday’s primaries have Democratic candidates battling for 130 available delegates, and Republican candidates also vying for 59.
-Recent polls from the state put Clinton and Trump in the lead for their respective contests.
+Five states hold Democratic and Republican primaries on March 15, including Ohio, a major swing state.
+Tuesday’s primaries have Democratic candidates battling for 143 available delegates, while Republican candidates vie for 66.
+The latest polls show Hillary Clinton and Donald Trump to be in the lead.

-Here’s a look at how the presidential candidates are faring in Michigan.
+Here’s a look at how the presidential candidates are faring in Ohio.
 Each dot represents a candidate's five most recent surveys.
 Filled dots show a candidate's polling average.

 Source: Washington Post analysis and data from Huffington Post's Pollster.